argoproj/applicationset/docs/Getting-Started.md

 See the `master` branch [Read the Docs](https://argocd-applicationset.readthedocs.io/en/master/) page for documentation on post-release features.

-### D) Customized install using Kustomize

-To extend or customize the ApplicationSet controller installation, [Kustomize](https://kustomize.io/) may be used with the existing namespace install [manifests/namespace-install/kustomize.yaml](https://github.com/argoproj/applicationset/blob/master/manifests/namespace-install/kustomization.yaml) file.

 ## Upgrading to a Newer Release

 To upgrade from an older release (eg 0.1.0, 0.2.0) to a newer release (eg 0.3.0), you only need to `kubectl apply` the `install.yaml` for the new release, as described under *Installation* above.

 There are no manual upgrade steps required between any release of ApplicationSet controller, (including 0.1.0, 0.2.0, and 0.3.0) as of this writing, however, see the behaviour changes in ApplicationSet controller v0.3.0, below.

-!!! note
-    If you installed using the combined 'ApplicationSet and Argo CD' bundle, you may wish to consult the [Argo CD release upgrade docs](https://argo-cd.readthedocs.io/en/stable/operator-manual/upgrading/overview/) as well, to familiarize yourself with Argo CD upgrades, and to confirm if there is anything on the Argo CD side you need to be aware of.

 ### Behaviour changes in ApplicationSet controller v0.3.0